EmbySupport/Emby.Docs/Hardware-Acceleration-on-Linux.md

 ## Nvidia NVDEC & NVENC
 Nvidia provides two hardware acceleration interfaces:
-- NVENCODE API for video encode acceleration
+- NVENC API for video encode acceleration
-- NVDECODE API for video decode acceleration (formerly called NVCUVID API)
+- NVDEC API for video decode acceleration (formerly called NVCUVID API)

 NVIDIA GPUs contain one or more hardware-based decoder and encoder(s) (separate from the CUDA cores) which provides fully-accelerated hardware-based video decoding and encoding for several popular codecs.
 With decoding/encoding offloaded, the graphics engine and the CPU are free for other operations.